ucb-dataj/2018/md/software.md

 A powerful tool for data processing and cleaning.
 Download the latest **stable version** [from here](http://openrefine.org/download.html).
 When launched, Open Refine will work in your default web browser; note that your data remains on your computer, and is not uploaded to the web.

 ### [R](http://www.r-project.org/) and [R Studio](http://www.rstudio.com/)
 R is a software environment and programming language for statistical computing, data analysis, and graphics.
-Think of it as a Swiss Army knife for working with datw.
+Think of it as a Swiss Army knife for working with data.
 Download the latest `.pkg` installer for OSX from [here](https://cran.rstudio.com/).
 R Studio provides a user interface that makes it much easier to use.
 Download the latest **free** version of RStudio Desktop [from here](http://www.rstudio.com/products/rstudio/download/).

 ### [Postgres.app](https://postgresapp.com/)